+(B) \$771,690 was secured in March 2023 through IDOT's Competitive Freight Program for engineering work.
 Partially Programmed for Construction The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact, and project readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a highest priority for the region.

-PROJECT NEED Illinois Rte.
+PROJECT NEED IL Rte.
 3 is the backbone of a nearly 60-mile long, five-mile wide economic corridor in Southwestern Illinois.
 The corridor provides access through the industrial heart of the region including Wood River, Granite City, East St. Louis, Sauget, and Dupo.
 The corridor is responsible for 215,000 jobs and a \$9.2 billion annual payroll.
 A significant portion of the region's freight generators and users are located in the area, including America's Central Port, Union Pacific Dupo Intermodal Yard, American Milling, and business parks such as Gateway Commerce Center, Lakeview Commerce Center and Gateway TradePort.
 A 2.2-mile segment of the corridor from approximately Monsanto Ave. to Rte.
 157 was identified as a freight bottleneck in the 2018 IDOT Competitive Freight Program.

-PROJECT IMPACT The state has made significant investments in recent years in this important north-south transportation link, but Illinois Rte.
+PROJECT IMPACT The state has made significant investments in recent years in this important north-south transportation link, but IL Rte.
 3 is still in need of improvements.
-Completion of the improvements will:

-- Support long-term, high-paying job growth in manufacturing and transportation sectors - Improve access to the I-70 Stan Musial Veterans Memorial Bridge, Sauget Industrial Park, and St. Louis Downtown Airport - Accelerate the redevelopment of brownfield sites and underutilized properties along the corridor The importance of the Illinois Rte.
+Completion of the improvements will: - Support long-term, high-paying job growth in manufacturing and transportation sectors - Improve access to the I-70 Stan Musial Veterans Memorial Bridge, Sauget Industrial Park, and St. Louis Downtown Airport - Accelerate the redevelopment of brownfield sites and underutilized properties along the corridor The importance of the IL Rte.
 3 corridor as a key non-interstate Freight Connector is described in the Freightway's most recent Non-Interstate Truck Corridor Study.
 This corridor is also part of America's Agriculture Coast or "Ag Coast of America" that supports a 15-mile section of the Mississippi River with the highest level of barge handling capacity anywhere along the river.
 The St. Louis region's port system was ranked as the most efficient inland port district in terms of tons moved per river mile during 2021, the most recent year for which data is available.
 The St. Louis region's port system plays a critical role in the nation's global supply chain.
-FUNDED PROJECT DESCRIPTION (A) Illinois Rte.
-3 Relocation: This project includes new construction of a four-lane corridor of Illinois Rte.
+FUNDED PROJECT DESCRIPTION (A) IL Rte.
+3 Relocation: This project includes new construction of a four-lane corridor of IL Rte.
 3 from River Park Connector in East St. Louis, Illinois, south to Monsanto Ave. in Sauget, Illinois.
 The scope includes grading, paving, new bridges, drainage retaining walls and new signage.
-The majority of the north section between River Park Dr. and Trendley Ave. would be on structure due to existing railroads.
-The south section between Trendley Ave. and Monsanto Ave. requires grade separation structures over railroads.
-The proposed additional lanes and grade-separated structures will decrease congestion, improve safety, address clearance issues, and better accommodate truck and freight movements.
-Construction for the \$305.5 million four lanes from River Park Connector to Monsanto Ave. is funded and included in IDOT's FY 2024-2029 Proposed Highway Improvement Program.
+The proposed additional lanes will decrease congestion, improve safety, address clearance issues, and better accommodate truck and freight movements.
+Construction for the \$305.5M four lanes from River Park Connector to Monsanto Ave. is funded and included in IDOT's FY 2025 - 2030 Proposed Highway Improvement Program.